evmos/docs/docs/develop/testnet/faucet.md

 View your account balance either by clicking on the Keplr extension or by using the [Testnet Explorer](https://testnet.mintscan.io/evmos-testnet).

 :::tip
-**Note**: Keplr might not display the amount of {{ $themeConfig.project.testnet_denom }} transferred by the faucet, as it might be smaller than the number of decimals displayed in the Keplr extension.
+**Note**: Keplr might not display the amount of <ProjectValue keyword="testnet_denom" /> transferred by the faucet, as it might be smaller than the number of decimals displayed in the Keplr extension.
 :::

 ## Rate limits